tomahawk-player/tomahawk/README.md

 # This project is essentially abandoned
-There is noone working on it.
+There is no one working on it.
 There isn't much sense in adding any new issues in the issue tracker unless you want to fix them yourself.

 # WHAT TOMAHAWK IS